Parenting and Child Custody During a Divorce or Paternity Action In Salt Lake City, Utah

 The Utah State Legislature has developed the laws involving military personnel and parenting plans.
 When one or both of a child’s parents are or become service members, additional provisions may be required to ensure the child’s best interests are at the forefront of their combined plans.

 Those provisions can include:

 - Dispute resolution methods while one or both are deployed

 - Maintain contact with the deployed parent

 - The decision-making authority during a parent’s deployment

 - The care taking authority of the children during a parent’s deployment

 If you are considering divorce or paternity action and would like to learn more about parenting plans, and how your children will split their time between parents, our child custody attorney in Salt Lake City can help.

-At Smoak Law, P.C., our divorce lawyers in Salt Lake City, Utah focuses on the following practice areas:
+At Smoak Law, P.C., our family law lawyers in Salt Lake City, Utah focuses on the following practice areas: